CristeaTeodorAndrei/CubeSat/README.md

 ### Software specs

 OBSW was developed in Python, and the operating system on which the software runs is Raspberian on which some software optimizations have been applied.  <br>
+The project is structured in 3 phases:

+- Optimization phase
+- Testing phase
+- OBSW phase

 <br>
+Each of these phases has a well-defined objective and must be fulfilled before the final code runs.

 ## Guideline